jefrydco/jefrydco/contents/blogs/jalur-rendering-penting-link-preload/index.en.md

 slug: jalur-rendering-penting-link-preload
 ---

-Hello friends, this time I will discuss about the important rendering path.
+Hello my friends, this time I will discuss about the important rendering path.
 Maybe my friends are wondering, what is the term, how come it sounds foreign.
 Patient friends, the question will be answered in the next explanation.
 In addition to discussing the important rendering path, I also discussed preload links, which are actually related to each other.

 ## Critical Rendering Path
 To understand what the critical rendering path is, I quote Ilya Grigorik on the Google Developers page: Web Fundamentals,